IBM/starcraft2-replay-analysis/README.md

 * Supply utilization (used / available)
 * Worker/supply ratio (workers / supply used)

-#### Box plot charts
+##### Box plot charts

-Once you get to this point, you can see that generating a box plot is quite easy thanks to _pandas DataFrames_ and _Bokeh BoxPlot_.
+Once you get to this point, you can see that generating a box plot is quite easy thanks to _pandas DataFrames_ and _Seaborn BoxPlot_.

 The box plot is a graphical representation of the summary statistics for the metric for each player.
 The "box" covers the range from the first to the third quartile.
 The horizontal line in the box shows the mean.
 The "whisker" shows the spread of data outside these quartiles.
 Outliers, if any, show up as markers outside the whisker lines.
+An added swarmplot provides another representation of the distribution of values.

 For each metric, we show the players statistics side-by-side using a box plots.

 ![box_plot_chart](doc/source/images/box_plot_chart.png)

-In the above screen shot, you see side-by-side vespene per minute statistics.
+In the above screen shot, you see side-by-side comparison of 4 metrics.
 In this contest, Neeb had the advantage.
 In addition to the box which shows the quartiles and the whisker that shows the range, this example has outlier indicators.
 In many cases, there will be no outliers.

-#### Nelson rules charts
+##### Nelson rules charts

 The Nelson rules charts are not so easy.
 You'll notice quite a bit of code in helper methods to create these charts.